sophiareji-oss/Computational-_astro/README.md

 The input file should be a YAML file containing the necessary parameters for the analysis.

-The YAML file should be in following format.
+The YAML file for transit should be in following format.

 transit:
   XO-2N b:               # name of the planet